chris-day/ISO-20022/README.md

 ## Notes

-2024-09-17 : Discussion around whether data types presented via a Metaclass should be first-class Datatypes i.e. ISO 20022 Data Types such as MaxText140 rather than using the built-in.
+2025-11-27 : New version based on a Python version of UML2Semantics 2024-09-17 : Discussion around whether data types presented via a Metaclass should be first-class Datatypes i.e. ISO 20022 Data Types such as MaxText140 rather than using the built-in.
 As ISO 20022:2025 is migrating to ISO 11404 General Purpose Datatypes, perhaps there is a bigger picture.

 ## Combined and fixed Ontology